-Most memory foam pillows molds to the contours of your neck and head and offers excellent support for your body in many different sleeping positions.
+Most memory foam pillows mold to the contours of your neck and head and offers excellent support for your body in many different sleeping positions.
 They’re particularly good for people with neck or upper back pain.

-As memory foam softens to your body shape, it’s a comfortable – thought firm – pillow choice.
+As memory foam softens to your body shape, it’s a comfortable – though firm – pillow choice.
 The material has a high density, which helps with its durability, and ensures memory foam pillows last a long time.
 It does retain heat due to its high density, which could be an issue for people that need to stay cool to sleep.

 Latex is made from the sap of rubber trees, naturally resistant to mold and spores; this makes latex pillows an excellent option for people with allergies.